eclipse-openj9/openj9-docs/docs/dump_javadump.md

 In this example, the threads do not move and the investigation needs to focus on the logic in `WorkerThread.doWork` to understand why `Worker Thread 0` entered the `java/lang/Thread.sleep` call.

 Another common scenario is where each Java dump shows a number of threads waiting for a lock owned by another thread, but the list of waiting threads and the lock-owning thread change over time.
-In this case the cause is likely to be a bottleneck caused by thread contention, where the threads are continually competing for the same lock.
+In this case, the cause is likely to be a bottleneck caused by thread contention, where the threads are continually competing for the same lock.
 In severe cases, the lock is held only for a small amount of time but there are lots of threads trying to obtain it.
 Because more time is spent handling the lock and scheduling the thread than executing application code, the degradation in performance is manifested as a hang.
 Thread contention is usually caused by an application design problem.
-You can use a similar approach to the one used in this scenario to determime which lines of code are responsible for the contention.
+You can use a similar approach to the one used in this scenario to determine which lines of code are responsible for the contention.

 <!-- ==== END OF TOPIC ==== dump_javadump.md ==== -->